Bento4Extend/BuddyPress-Profile-Shortcodes/readme.txt

 There are no screenshots at this time, as it can appear differently for anyone that uses the shortcodes.

 == Upgrade Notice ==

+= 1.1 =
+* Better checking to make sure the user id is valid has now been implemented.
+If not valid then it uses data from the current user.
+* Most functions now use better and more accurate functions to grab information
+* Image and url functions now work better and have methods of showing the url in a customizable method
+* New parameters for the profile image shortcode such as height, width, and show = yes to show the image as html instead of just the link.
+* New parameters for the profile url such as show = yes that will show the link instead of just the url, before = and after = to add text or html before or after whatever is outputted, and profile_page = to set which page of the profile to provide the link for
+* More functions to come!

 = 1.0 =
 * Initial version